 You don’t have to just drop it on your tongue.
 You can also squeeze a few drops into a soda.
 Or any beverage you take along with you on the road.
 You can put it in food.
 This, however, changes the metabolizing of the molecules.
 In everyday terms, the molecules will be absorbed into your bloodstream much in the same way as an edible would, and therefore the intensity of the effects will be more like the sensation of eating a brownie.
 So, if you add the tincture to food, it will take about 45 minutes to hit and last a long time.

 MEDICAL MARIJUANA TINCTURES

-Medical Marijuana patients use the tincture to manage anxiety issues, stress, pain, insomnia and many other symptoms.
+Medical Marijuana patients use tincture to manage anxiety issues, stress, pain, insomnia, and many other symptoms.
 The best – well, maybe not best but definitely cool - part is, it can also be used topically for bug bites or disinfecting cuts and scrapes.
 So, your next question probably is…

 HOW LONG DO TINCTURES LAST?

 Tinctures have a long shelf life.
 If stored in a cool, dark place, one batch can last you months, maybe even years.
 As I mentioned before, they are economical.
 Do the math!
 Or here, I’ll do it for you.
 Get a 100ml dropper, with each drop containing about 1ml, two drops at a time, and you get 50 doses from every bottle!
 As effective as smoking, but not nearly as wasteful as lighting up.